kijiproject/kiji/kijiproject.github.com/_posts/userguides/mapreduce/1.0.0-rc4/2013-01-01-gatherers.md

 The class of a gatherer's output key and value may have restrictions depending on the output format used with this gatherer.
 For example, if used with a sequence file output format, classes must either be Avro types or implement the `org.apache.hadoop.io.Writable` interface.
-See the Command-line Tools section of this guide for more about output format options.
+See the Command Line Tools section of this guide for more about output format options.

 As mentioned above, a gatherer's `gather` method has a `org.kiji.mapreduce.gather.GatherContext` argument.
 This class has a number of methods which are relevant to a gatherer author: